What is gerd?

 • Change your eating habits.

-• It's best to eat several small meals instead of two or three large meals.
+• Try to eat several small meals instead of two or three large meals.

 • Avoid foods that make your symptoms worse.
 These may include chocolate, mint, alcohol, pepper, spicy foods, high-fat foods, or drinks with caffeine in them, such as tea, coffee, colas, or energy drinks.
 If your symptoms are worse after you eat a certain food, you may want to stop eating it to see if your symptoms get better.

-• Do not smoke or chew tobacco.
-Smoking can make GERD worse.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+• Try to quit smoking or chewing tobacco, or cut back as much as you can.
+If you need help quitting, talk to your doctor about quit-tobacco programs and medicines.
 These can increase your chances of quitting for good.

-• If you have GERD symptoms at night, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
+• If you have GERD symptoms while trying to sleep, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

 • Do not wear tight clothing around your middle.